ollav12/DAT251/README.md

 # DAT251 Project

-Reducing carbon emissions can be a tedious and boring task, causing many too lose their motivation to make the right choices.
+Reducing carbon emissions can be a tedious and boring task, causing many to lose their motivation to make the right choices.
 Therefore we have made CO₂mpass - a CO₂-tracker created for the purpose of helping individuals make more environmentally friendly choices.
 Our software is not your average dull CO₂-tracker - instead, we have highly emphasized motivation when developing our product.
 By gamifying certain aspects of our software, we give the users a sense of progression, showing you what kind of difference YOU are making, all the while making it fun to do so.

 This project consists of a backend and a frontend.
 Follow the instructions below to set up and run each component.